AvolitesLtd/TitanManual/website/versioned_docs/version-16.0/cue-lists/editing-cue-lists.md

 ## Editing a Cue List using Unfold

-The <Keys.HardKey>Unfold</Keys.HardKey> button places each cue of the cue list on one of the playback faders.
+As an alternative way of editing a cue list, the <Keys.HardKey>Unfold</Keys.HardKey> button places each cue of the cue list on one of the playback faders.
 This allows you to fire and edit each step individually as if it was a stand-alone cue.

 1. Press <Keys.HardKey>Unfold</Keys.HardKey>, then the **Select** button of the cue list to be edited.
 2. Cues are loaded into the **playback faders**.
-The display shows the cue numbers and legends *(see more cues using softkeys F and G)*.
+The display shows the cue numbers and legends *(go to the next or previous set of cues using softkeys F and G)*.
 3. Raise a **playback fader** to output the contents of that cue *(fade times will operate as programmed)*.
 4. *Various Unfold options are available, detailed below.*